sqe/esddns/ARTIFACT_HUB_GUIDE.md

-# Publishing ESDDNS Operator to Artifact Hub
+# Publishing Kubernetes Operators to Artifact Hub

-This guide walks you through publishing the ESDDNS Operator Helm chart to Artifact Hub, making it discoverable and installable for the Kubernetes community.
+This guide walks you through publishing your Kubernetes Operator Helm chart to Artifact Hub, making it discoverable and installable for the Kubernetes community worldwide.

+> **About this guide**: While examples use ESDDNS, this guide applies to any Kubernetes operator.
+Substitute your operator name where indicated.

 ## What is Artifact Hub?

-Artifact Hub (https://artifacthub.io) is a web-based application that helps users find, install, and publish Kubernetes packages (Helm charts, operators, etc.).
+Artifact Hub (https://artifacthub.io/) is a web-based application that helps users find, install, and publish Kubernetes packages (Helm charts, operators, etc.).

 ## Prerequisites